Search back on after rest of South Florida condo demolished

 Authorities had gone door-to-door to advise nearby residents of the timing of the demolition, and to ask them to keep windows closed.
 They were told to stay inside until two hours after the blast to avoid the dust raised by the implosion.

 The method used for Sunday night’s demolition is called “energetic felling,” which uses small detonation devices and relies on the force of gravity.
-Levine Cava, speaking ahead of the demolition, said that should bring the building down in place, containing the collapse to the immediate surroundings so as to minimally disturb the existing mound of debris — where scores of people are believed to be trapped.
+The goal was to bring in the building down in place, containing the collapse to the immediate surroundings.

 Officials used tarps to visually mark the search area, in case new debris scattered unexpectedly.